The Biggest Quoting Mistakes Tradesmen Make

 Many tradesmen lose money not because they lack skill, but because they make simple quoting mistakes.

-Most of these mistakes are common, especially when someone is busy and trying to get quotes out quickly.
+Most of these mistakes are common, especially when you’re busy and trying to get quotes out quickly.

-Understanding these problems can help you avoid them and run a far more profitable business.
+Understanding these problems can help you avoid them and run a far more profitable business — something closely linked to How to Price a Job Properly (Step-by-Step for Tradesmen)

 Quoting Too Quickly